Fame Academy: Concept

 Although it was viewed by critics as being very similar to the Pop Idol and Popstars series, and was generally classified as an entertainment programme, Fame Academy was presented as a relatively new concept.
 The show was advertised as being considerably more than just a talent contest with the contestants singing on weekly live TV shows, as on the Pop Idol and Popstars series.
 The programme makers also included a long-term vision.

-Fame Academy claimed to emphasise the creative talent of the contestants, (called "students" on the show) who were encouraged to write their own songs and music as well as developing their singing technique and performing skills.
+Fame Academy claimed to emphasize the creative talent of the contestants (called "students" on the show), who were encouraged to write their own songs and music as well as developing their singing technique and performing skills.
 Inside the academy for a period of ten weeks, the students were given a complete musical education.
 This included individual vocal coaching with tutors including Carrie Grant and David Grant, songwriting lessons, personal development, fitness/dancing classes, and workshops with professionals.
 The students stayed at Witanhurst, an historic Georgian-style mansion in Highgate that was specially redressed for the series.
 They were provided with dormitory-style living accommodation, communal meals and recreation areas.

 The programme was filmed as a reality television show in the Big Brother format, with the students being completely cut off from the outside world and were not allowed to leave the "Academy" without supervision.
 The contestants were televised constantly through a vast network of cameras that were monitored 24 hours day.